How does your dog cope being left alone?

 - Short, frequent absences.
 At first I couldn’t even be outside the front door for 3 seconds before Gerry would have a meltdown.
 So, that data became my start point.
 I began standing outside the front door for 1 second, then coming back indoors, then 2 secs.
 Gradually – and I mean gradually – we got to 10 seconds.
 Progress wasn’t always linear but each week there was some improvement.
 And my neighbours got used to me standing outside the house, out of view of Gerry, still as a statue and clutching my timer (I wanted accurate data).
 Getting to 1 minute was a triumph – I could now put out the bins!
 Getting to 5mins better still and once we’d hit 15mins, things progressed faster.
 There were setbacks but the general trend was positive.

 - Being a bit boring!
 Confession: I was so rapt up in trying to get it ‘right’ for Gerry I probably went completely overboard.
 Instead, I had to learn to give him (and me) some down time – time when nothing much happened.
 This enabled Gerry to disengage from me.
 I started by creating short periods a few times a day where I’d just sit and read or stare at the computer or my phone.
 Something Gerry found dull enough that he’d potter away from me … even if only for a few seconds initially.
+You could also try some “Flitting” – this term was coined by Trainer Emma Judson at The Canine Consultants.
+In brief: Pick two adjacent rooms, ideally kitchen and living room.
+Set your timer on your phone (silently) for 5mins.
+Then make multiple trips from one room to the next, fiddle with something in one room, then move on.
+As you do this, dont engage with your dog!
+After a while your dog may become slower to follow you … because it’s tedious.
+Read more here.

 - Pub training.
 (A vital part of any training plan!)
 The problem was that if my husband and I went to pub or café and I tried to get up to go to the toilet, Gerry would howl until I returned.
 Which was hard for my husband to manage (even with treats) and disruptive for everyone else … and of course, embarrassing.
 We broke down the activity into baby steps eg I would get up from my chair and then sit back down again; gradually working towards being able to take a step away and then return; then 2 steps and return, then 4 steps etc until I could start to go out of sight for a few seconds.
 It was a slow process but it worked.